Th3J0kr/jtb_investigator/README.md

 Get all information you can about hostname and send to csv report (avoids the prompt after the investigation): `./jtb.py -n scanme.nmap.org -f csv`

+Combine all reports currently in reports (exluding already combined files) into `new_combined.<format>`: `./jtb.py -c new`

-Run batch investigation of hostnames in hostnames_sus.txt: `./tools/mass_investigator.py -r hostnames_sus.txt`
+Run batch investigation of hostnames in hostnames_test.txt in passive mode (without nmap) and export report in json (csv is default): `./jtb.py -m hostnames_test.txt -p -f json`

-Run batch investigation of hostnames in hostnames_sus.txt and export report in json (csv is default): `./tools/mass_investigator.py -r hostnames_sus.txt -f json`
+Run batch investigation of hostnames in hostnames_test.txt in passive mode (without nmap) and export report in json (csv is default) then combine files into `test1_combine.json` (warning also combines other reports): `./jtb.py -m hostnames_test.txt -p -f json -c test1`